What Should You Do When Your Furnace Leaks Water?

 A water leak is the last thing you’d expect from your furnace.
 Seeing a slowly growing puddle of water around your heating system seems strange at first, but water leaks stemming from furnaces are surprisingly common.

 However, a furnace water leak isn’t something you’d want to ignore.
-Furnace water leaks can not only damage your home’s flooring and carpeting but also erode concrete and certain metals, due to its potentially acidic nature.
+Furnace water leaks can damage your home’s flooring and carpeting and erode concrete and certain metals due to their potentially acidic nature.

 Anytime you see a water leak of any kind, you should take care of it as soon as possible.
 Read on to learn more about furnace water leaks.

 Modern furnaces can develop water leaks for a variety of reasons.
 Here are a few common causes to consider as you troubleshoot your furnace problems: